veyselaksin/Driver-Course/README.md

 # Driver-Course
-Basic web cite (HTML,CSS,PHP)
+Basic website (HTML,CSS,PHP)

-Hello everyone, this webcite is so basicaly **because my first try** and so there is more missing.
+Hello everyone, this website is so basicaly **because my first try** and so there is more missing.

 Actually this is a normal school(university) project, i would love to t better.